rhomobile/rhomobile-docs/docs/en/edge/guide/api_ruby.md

-# Using RhoMobile Ruby API's
+# Using RhoMobile Ruby APIs

 RhoMobile applications support access to device, system and framework capabilities through a common API set whether you are building Rhodes, RhoElements or RhoMobile enabled web apps.